Single Person Mortgages Explained

 Guarantor mortgages

-A guarantor mortgage is where a parent or close family member agrees to guarantee your mortgage repayments and to offer their own savings or property as security.
-Often you can get a 100% guarantor mortgage as the additional security acts as a deposit, so they can be ideal for some single mortgage applicants without savings.
+A guarantor mortgage is where a parent or close family member agrees to guarantee your mortgage repayments and offer their own savings or property as security.
+Often, you can get a 100% guarantor mortgage, as the additional security acts as a deposit, so it can be ideal for some single mortgage applicants without savings.

 Support for single first-time buyers

-If you’re a first-time buyer then you could be eligible for the government’s mortgage guarantee.
-If you are planning a purchase for the future then you might also consider saving for a deposit in a lifetime individual savings account (LISA) as another way to help your money go further.
+You could be eligible for the government’s mortgage guarantee scheme if you’re a first-time buyer.
+Suppose you are planning a purchase for the future.
+In that case, you might also consider saving for a deposit in a lifetime individual savings account (LISA) to help your money go further.

 Can you get a mortgage on your own if you have bad credit?

-There are specialist lenders who have experience dealing with such applications – the smart move is to check your credit history first and then get in touch with a broker to explain your situation before applying with a mortgage lender.
+Some specialist lenders have experience dealing with such applications.
+The smart move is to check your credit history first and then contact a broker to explain your situation before applying to a mortgage lender.

-Getting a single-person mortgage can feel daunting, with so much uncertainty over what you can afford and whether you can manage to go it alone.
-Having a broker who specialises in single-applicant mortgages can take out the stress of research time, save you money and be someone to share a sense of responsibility with.
+Getting a single-person mortgage can feel daunting, with so much uncertainty over what you can afford and whether you can afford it alone.
+Having a broker specialising in single-applicant mortgages can take out the stress of research time, save you money, and be someone with whom you can share a sense of responsibility.

-Give us a call on 0808 189 2301 or make an online enquiry and we will take a look at your personal circumstances and match you with the best broker for you.
-All of the advisors we work with are pre-vetted and your initial chat with a broker will be free with no obligation to proceed.
+Give us a call at 0330 818 7026 or make an online enquiry, and we will assess your personal circumstances and match you with the best broker for you.

 Got a question?